CS171/2015-cs171-homework/hw3/README.md

 The goal of this design studio is to develop/enhance the visualization to address the following task.

 In our visualization the data in the priority issue visualization and the age distribution visualization changes based on the selected time range.
 Whenever we change the selection (by brushing), the values and scales change.
 The number of changes that happen during brushing make it nearly impossible to track them all.
 To overcome this limitation (at least partially) you should create ideas to allow comparisons of values in the priority issue visualization.
-Lets assume that there are two ideas for comparisons: you could compare data of two selected time-intervales, or you could compare the selected data against overall averages.
+Lets assume that there are two ideas for comparisons: you could compare data of two selected time-intervals, or you could compare the selected data against overall averages.

  * Choose **one** comparison scenario and create at least three alternative designs that would allow this comparison.
  * Implement one design in your visualization for the priority issues and explain why you have chosen this design.